 We remained with the injured man in this state for about half an hour until he passed away.
 With that final breath, the light began to recede.
 A couple of minutes later when the emergency vehicle arrived and the EMT began her work, I became aware again of the darkness.
 This time, however, the presence was farther from me.
 Those fingers that before were taunting and pushing were now clenched in rage, but they could not touch me.

 Even so, the feeling of that much rage directed at me brought back doubt of my own strength.
 I cried to God asking why I was sent there when I was unable to do anything of any use.
 The man had died.
 I had not helped him.
 I thought a Priesthood holder would have been more effective: the Zone Leader, the District Leader, a man from the ward that lived in the area, so many choices other than me.
 I felt useless and powerless.

 In answer there came to my mind a picture of myself wearing the mantle of a missionary and emanating light.
 There also came the knowledge that I had fulfilled that which was asked of me.
 I pushed back the darkness.
 That was my purpose as a missionary.
 Where ever I stood, darkness could not.

 The light that shone from around me was brilliant and powerful.
 I understood at that moment that I had made covenants to my Heavenly Father and with those covenants came the ability to call upon the accompanying blessings at any time and the assurance that my call would be answered.
 I would be able to fulfill all that God asked me to do because He would enable me to do it with all the light and power of heaven.

-This is what I wanted to be again.
+In the middle of my intense trials and darkness years later, this is what I wanted to be again.
 Full of light.
 A light for my family.
 Sure of my own power to conquer the darkness.
-I wasn’t there yet, just as I wasn’t yet a confident missionary when this first happened, but I felt the hope just the same.
-I knew that I could get there because the light of heaven is still promised to me, and heaven always answers.
+When this memory returned to me, I felt the same hope.
+I wasn’t there yet, but I knew that I could get there because the light of heaven is still promised to me, and heaven always answers.